otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 For example, when Alice sets her session expiration time to be 2 hours, Bob must reply within that time and Alice must create a response to his reply (thus generating a new ECDH key) in order to reset the session expiration time for Alice.
-After two hours, Alice will delete all keys associated with this session.
-If she receives a message from Bob after two hours, she cannot decrypt the message and thus she cannot reveal the MAC key associated with it.
+If Alice does not generate a new ECDH key in two hours, Alice will delete all keys associated with this session.
+If she receives a message from Bob using the expired session, she cannot decrypt the message and thus she cannot reveal the MAC key associated with it.

-This session time is decided individually by each participant so it is possible for Alice to have an expiration time of two hours and Bob two weeks.
+This session time is decided individually by each participant or by the client they use so it is possible for Alice to have an expiration time of two hours and Bob two weeks.
 In addition, for the first data message only, the receiver will start their expiration timer once the message is received.
 The reason why we use a timer and don't count events is that we are trying to determine whether something has not happened within a certain time frame.
 Thus, the timer can be compromised by clock errors.
 Some errors may cause the session to be deleted too early and result in undecryptable messages being received.
 Other errors may result in the clock not moving forward which would cause a session to never expire.
 To mitigate this, implementers should use secure and reliable clocks that cannot be manipulated by an attacker.

 The OTRv4 spec will give implementers a guide to determine the amount of time for session expiration.
 It is difficult to dictate a good general expiration